Now Offering Telemedicine! Book an appointment now | Call Now 480-986-7246

 Medication

 Depending on the diagnosis, medication can be a great option for reducing pain and managing inflammation.
-NSAIDS (anti-inflammatories), painkillers such as acetaminophen, tramadol and oxycodone, oral or injected corticosteroids and disease-modifying antirheumatic drugs for rheumatoid arthritis are just a few medications used to combat arthritis.
+NSAIDS (anti-inflammatories), painkillers such as acetaminophen, tramadol, and oxycodone, oral or injected corticosteroids, and disease-modifying anti-rheumatic drugs for rheumatoid arthritis are just a few medications used to combat arthritis.
 Those with infectious arthritis may require antibiotics.

 Occupational & Physical Therapy